Run the KubernetesPodOperator on Astro

 Submit a request to Astronomer support for creating a Kubernetes Secret to enable pulling images from private registries.
 Astronomer Support can provide you the necessary instructions on how to generate and securely send the credentials.

-Step 2: Specify the Kubernetes Secret in your DAG
+Step 2: Specify the Kubernetes Secret in your dag

 Once Astronomer has added the Kubernetes secret to your Deployment, you will be notified and provided with the name of the secret.